 - 12. a.
 On-call workers within the meaning of this paragraph are taken to mean those who, at variable times to be determined by the employer, perform incidental work falling within the general task of the unit concerned.

 - b.
 On-call workers whose work is of an incidental nature and to whom no fixed number of hours applies are not entitled to continued payment of wages.
 This shall apply only to:

-- ward attendants;
+- ward attendants:

 - positions in the hotel and catering industry;

 - invigilators;

 - pollsters;

 - language, sports and music teachers;

-- correctors;
+- correctors:

 - help desk staff and information officers;

-- personal drivers;
+- personal drivers:

 - cloakroom attendants;

 - students (not student assistants) who exclusively perform administrative and organisational activities.

-- 13. Under Section 7:668a, paragraphs 5, 6 and 9 of the Dutch Civil Code, the provisions pertaining to the number of successive employment contracts and the provisions pertaining to successive employership are departed from.
+- 13. Under Section 668a, paragraphs 5, 6 and 9, of Book 7 of the Dutch Civil Code, the provisions pertaining to the number of successive employment contracts and the provisions pertaining to successive employership are departed from.

 - 14. Paragraphs 1, 2 and 7 of this article do not apply to employees who have reached the state pension age.
-By way of derogation from the paragraphs of this article referred to in the previous sentence, from the time when an employee has reached the state retirement age, a temporary employment contract can be entered into with them six times within a 48-month period.
+By way of derogation from the provisions in paragraphs 1, 2 and 7 of this article, from the time when an employee has reached the state retirement age, an employment contract for a specified period can be entered into with them six times within a 48-month period.
 To determine the maximum duration and/or the number of successive employment contracts, only the employment contracts that have been entered into subsequent to the employee reaching the state pension age will be taken into account.